Submitting the Common App: Your 6-Step Checklist

-Imagine, if you will, a few days into your future: you’ve finished your Common App.
-(Congrats, future you, btw!)
-You’ve drafted a personal statement (and edited it ‘til it sings), polished your activities list, and obtained some superlative letters of recommendation.
-There’s just one teensy step left: actually clicking “submit.”
+Picture, if you will, a day in your not-so-distant future: you’ve finished writing out your entire Common App.
+(Woohoo, future you!)
+This means you’ve drafted a personal statement (and polished it ‘til it shines), chosen and strategically edited your activities list, and secured excellent letters of recommendation.
+There’s just one little thing left to do: actually hit “submit” on the digital application.

-It may be a step that takes a fraction of a second, but it can still take up a TON of mental space.
-Every year, several of my private test prep and college application clients share with me that their Common App is entirely filled out….but they just can’t bring themselves to send the thing!
+This step might technically last less than a second, but it can still take up a lot of space in your head.
+Every admissions cycle, several of my private test prep and college application clients tell me that every last word of their Common App is written...yet they’re mentally struggling to actually send the thing!

-This isn’t so surprising, if you think about it: you’ve poured years of your life into this thing, and the stakes ARE very real.
-How will you know when you’re really done?
-How will you know you haven’t missed a question, left in a typo, totally overlooked something important?!
+On second thought, though, it’s not so crazy to find it nerve-wracking: you’ve put years of your life into this application, and the outcome WILL have a long-lasting impact on your future.
+How do you know when you’re really done?
+How do you know you haven’t missed a question, left in a typo, or totally misunderstood some instruction?!

-Don’t worry: there is a way to hit “send” with confidence.
-Today, I’m lending you my sanity-saving strategy.
-Before you submit your Common App to your dream school, follow this six-step method to make sure each and every one of your exquisitely-crafted words make their way to the admissions reader.
+You can stop biting your nails and pulling your hair out now, because there is a way to hit “send” with confidence.
+Today, I’m laying out my foolproof strategy.
+Before you submit your Common App to your dream school, follow this six-step method to make sure your carefully crafted application makes its way to the admissions reader in perfect shape.

 Article Contents